All Episodes

 Thank you.

-I I tell you.
+But he's 100% right, I tell you.

 No, I drive a straight truck.

-Uh we we run mail from the post office to the littler post offices and drop the mail off in the mornings.
+We run mail from the post office to the littler post offices and drop the mail off in the mornings.

-By the way, it sounds like a great business to me, and it sounds you know what I um you sounds like you're working independently.
+By the way, it sounds like a great business to me.

 I hope you get paid a lot of money.

-Well, it it it's it's not bad bad pay.
+Well, it's not bad pay.

-That uh that that is a very good thing.
+That is a very good thing.

 She's keeping you in line.

-Uh yeah, but what is that?
+Yeah, well, what is that?

-Uh everyone likes that Linda keeps me in line, you know, with the I don't think it's that I keep you in line.
+Listen, I don't think it's that I keep you in line.

 You don't like to be interrupted?

-You know, yada yada.
+You know, yada, yada.

 That's what Linda does to me in the middle of a sentence.